Supplementary Material

 formatRound(columns = 3:40, digits = c(rep(3,8), rep(5,30)))

-Each row corresponds to one simulation, using m = 1000 draws from Weibull survival distributions at a fixed sample size n \in {10, \dots, 10\,000}.
+Each row corresponds to one simulation, and the quantites are averaged across m = 1000 draws from Weibull survival distributions at a fixed sample size n \in {10, \dots, 10\,000}.

 The output columns are: